 The Neural Networks and Deep Learning Laboratory at MIPT held six international week-long scientific hackathon schools, which were attended by about 1000 people, and 40 leading researchers in the field of machine intelligence (Google Brain, Google DeepMind, openAI, Facebook AI Research, University of Oxford, New York University, Carnegie Mellon University, Stanford University, among others) gave public lectures, which were attended by more than 500 people.
 The lectures can be found on the laboratory's YouTube channel.
 This allowed us to form a pool of scientists and developers to implement the project and establish academic links with leading research centers in the field of artificial intelligence.

 The laboratory of neural systems and deep learning also has industry recognition.
 In November 2015, it received a grant of $18,000 to use IBM cloud resources for research, and in January 2016 it received the status of NVIDIA GPU Research Center.
 In July 2016, the Lab won a Facebook grant in the form of GPU servers (one of 14 labs from 8 countries).
-In July 2019, a team of postgraduates from the laboratory made it to the final of the Amazon competition — Alexa Prize Socialbot Challenge.
+In July 2019, a team of postgraduates from the laboratory made it to the final of the Amazon competition — Alexa Prize Socialbot Challenge 3.
 In 2019, the DeepPavlov project won the "Powered by TF Challenge" competition from Google for the best machine learning project that uses the TensorFlow library.
+In November 2020, a team of postgraduates from the laboratory made it to the final of the Amazon competition — Alexa Prize Socialbot Challenge 4.

 We write for the popular IT and ML blogs and have our own blog on Medium.